tisnik/vim-weakpoint/README.md

     :cd directory_with_slides
     :WeakPoint

+or directly:

+    cd  directory_with_slides && vim  -c ":WeakPoint"

 If you use pathogen, you can use :Helptags to regenerate documentation.
 You then can see ":h weakpoint" for more information.